itswagi/simple-api-react/README.md

 # Getting Started with this Assignment

+## Deployed Version
+Access the deployed frontend on `https://kt-assignment.herokuapp.com` This is deployed on Heroku

 ## Running the Project

 1. Clone the repo and perform a `yarn install` to instal all package dependencies.